-The MBRS SCORE and MBRS RISE Programs fulfill the overall MBRS Program's mission of increasing the number of minority scientists engaged in biomedical research by awarding grants to enable faculty and students to participate in biomedical research.
-Awards are also made for activities such as attendance to scientific meetings and participation in research during the summer at off-campus laboratories.
-Monies are also allotted for equipment and laboratory improvements.
+The MBRS SCORE and MBRS RISE Programs fulfill the overall MBRS Program's mission of increasing the number of minority scientists engaged in biomedical research by supporting efforts that enable faculty and students to participate in biomedical research.
+Awards are also made for activities such as travel to scientific meetings and participation in research during the summer at off campus laboratories..
+Through supplemental opportunities that may become available through the NIH, the MBRS RISE Program can request additional institutional support for laboratory equipment.